 - A. Rhode Island's Medicaid MACC groups are comprised of individuals and families who share an eligibility characteristic, such as age or relationship as follows, unless otherwise indicated below.
-MACC group members do not have access to retroactive coverage under the terms and conditions of the State's Section 1115 Demonstration Waiver. - 1.
-Families and Parents (caretaker relatives).
+MACC group members do not have access to retroactive coverage under the terms and conditions of the State's Section 1115 Waiver. - Families and Parents/Caretaker Relatives (caretaker relatives).
 The defining characteristic of this coverage group is a relationship with a child up to the age of eighteen (18), or the age of nineteen (19) if enrolled in school full-time, who is eligible for Medicaid.
 Parent/caretaker eligibility is a function of how the eligible child is claimed for tax purposes as a dependent when constructing a MAGI household.
-This coverage group includes:

-- a.
-Families with income up to one hundred sixteen percent (116%) of the Federal Poverty Level (FPL) who are eligible under the Medicaid State Plan through the authority provided by § 1931 of Title XIX. - b.
-Parents/caretaker relatives with income from one hundred sixteen percent (116%) to one hundred forty-one percent (141%) of the FPL who are eligible under the State's Section 1115 demonstration waiver. - c.
-Parents/caretakers with income from one hundred thirty-eight percent (138%) to one hundred seventy-five percent (175%) of the FPL who would have been eligible for Medicaid on December 31, 2013, may qualify for the Rhode Island Affordable Health Care Coverage Assistance Program.
-Parents/caretakers eligible for this program may obtain a State subsidized "silver" commercial plan through the Rhode Island's health insurance marketplace as specified in Subchapter 10 Part1 of this Chapter.
-The State's integrated eligibility system automatically evaluates the parents/caretakers of Medicaid-eligible children for this Program if they do not qualify for coverage under this Part. - d.
+This coverage group includes: - a.
+Families-Parents/caretaker relatives who are eligible under the Medicaid State Plan through the authority provided by § 1931 with income up to the threshold described in the table at § 1.6(B) of this Partone hundred sixteen percent (116%) of the Federal Poverty Level (FPL) who are eligible under the Medicaid State Plan through the authority provided by § 1931. - b.
+Other Pparents/caretaker relatives with income up to the threshold described in the table at § 1.6(B) of this Partfrom one hundred sixteen percent (116%) to one hundred forty one percent (141%) of the FPL who are eligible under the State's Section 1115 waiver. - c.
+Parents/caretakers with income from one hundred thirty eight three percent (1338%) to one hundred seventy-five percent (175%) of the FPL, not including the five percent (5%) disregard, who would have been eligible for Medicaid on December 31, 2013, may qualify for the Rhode Island Affordable Health Care Coverage Assistance Program.
+Parents/caretakers eligible for this program may obtain a State subsidized "silver" commercial plan through the Rhode Island's health insurance marketplace as specified in Subchapter 10 Part 1 of this Chapter.
+The State's integrated eligibility system automatically evaluates the parents/caretakers of Medicaid-eligible children for this Program if they do not qualify for coverage under this Part. - e2.
 Pregnant people.
 Members of this coverage group can be of any age.
 The pregnant person and each expected child are counted separately when constructing the household and determining family size.
 Eligibility extends for the duration of the pregnancy and, as of October 1, 2022, twelve (12) months post-partum.
-The coverage group includes all pregnant people with income up to one hundred fifty-three percent (253%) of the FPL.
+The coverage group includes all pregnant people with income up to the threshold described in the table at § 1.6(B) of this Partone hundred fifty three percent (253%) of the FPL.
 Pregnant people with income under one hundred ninety percent (190%) of the FPL who meet Medicaid requirements for citizenship/immigration status are eligible for medical coverage through Medicaid.
-Pregnant people with income above one hundred ninety percent (190%) of the FPL up to two hundred fifty-three percent (253%) of the FPL who meet Medicaid requirements for citizenship/immigration status and pregnant people with income up to two hundred fifty-three percent (253%) of the FPL who meet Medicaid requirements for citizenship/immigration status are eligible for medical coverage through CHIP.
+Pregnant people with income above one hundred ninety percent (190%) of the FPL up to two hundred fifty three percent (253%) of the FPL who meet Medicaid requirements for citizenship/immigration status and pregnant people with income up to two hundred fifty three percent (253%) of the FPL who meet Medicaid requirements for citizenship/immigration status are eligible for medical coverage through CHIP.
 CHIP medical coverage for those pregnant people who do not meet Medicaid requirements for citizenship/immigration status is based on the eligibility status of the unborn child.
-Retroactive medical coverage is available for up to ninety (90) days prior to the eligibility date for otherwise eligible pregnant people. - (1) As of October 1, 2022, twelve (12) month post-partum coverage shall be extended to people who: - (AA) Are not eligible for Medicaid under another Medicaid eligiblity category; or
+Retroactive medical coverage is a vailable for up to ninety (90) days prior to the eligibility date for otherwise eligible pregnant people.